 Stage 3.
 This surgery is done at

 child is ready to stay dry.
-This final surgery rebuilds the urinary tract, including
+This final surgery rebuilds the urinary tract.
+This

-Even with surgery, a child may not be able to control his or her
+Even with surgery, a child may not be able to control their urine.

-urine (urinary incontinence).
-Newer surgery methods make it possible for most children
+This is known as urinary incontinence.
+Newer surgery methods make it possible for

-to control their urine over time.
-But a child may have long-term damage to the urinary
+children to control their urine over time.
+But a child may have long-term damage to

-tract and kidneys.
-In some cases, the problem may also cause loss of fertility in the
+urinary tract and kidneys.
+In some cases, the problem may also cause loss of fertility

-future.
-This means that when the child is an adult, it may be hard to have children.
+in the future.
+This means that when the child is an adult, it may be hard to have

 When to Call a Healthcare Provider